mnlipp/VM-Operator/runner.md

 # The Runner

-For most use cases, Qemu needs to be started and controlled by a another programm that manages the Qemu process.
-This programm is called the runner in this context.
+For most use cases, Qemu needs to be started and controlled by a another program that manages the Qemu process.
+This program is called the runner in this context.

-The most prominent reason
-for this second program is that it allows a VM to be shutdown cleanly.
+The most prominent reason for this second program is that it allows a VM to be shutdown cleanly in response to a TERM signal.
 Qemu handles the TERM signal by flushing all buffers and stopping, leaving the disks in a [crash consistent state](https://gitlab.com/qemu-project/qemu/-/issues/148).
 For a graceful shutdown, a parent process must handle the TERM signal, send